Sofiane5900/Sofiane5900/README.md

 <hr>

-## 🎯 Current Projects
+## 🎯 Current Goals

-- Working on improving my C# and .NET skills
+- Improving my C# and .NET skills
-- Learning the fundamentals of web development with JavaScript and TypeScript
+- Learning the fundamentals of system programming with C
-- Exploring different aspects of programming
+- Exploring how computers work under the hood
-- Building small ideas i have for fun
+- Building small projects to apply what I learn

 <hr>